SFL — SFL Corporation Ltd

 - EBITDA: $109 million, consistent with the previous quarter.

-- Net Loss: $4.7 million or $0.04 per share, impacted by non-recurring items including a gain on the sale of Suezmax tankers and settlement compensation.
+- Net Loss: Reported a net loss of $4.7 million or $0.04 per share, impacted by non-recurring items including a gain from the sale of Suezmax tankers and settlement compensation.

-- Cash Position: Cash and cash equivalents of $151 million, with an additional $46 million available through undrawn credit facilities.
+- Cash Position: Cash and cash equivalents stood at approximately $151 million, with an additional $46 million available from undrawn credit facilities.

-- Dividend: Declared the 88th consecutive dividend of $0.10 per share, yielding approximately 9%.
+- Dividend: Declared the 88th consecutive cash dividend of $0.10 per share, yielding around 9%.

-- Fleet Diversification: SFL operates a fleet of 57 assets, including vessels, rigs, and newbuildings, with a charter backlog of $3.7 billion, two-thirds from investment-grade counterparties.
+- Fleet Performance: The fleet consists of 57 maritime assets, with a charter backlog of $3.7 billion, two-thirds contracted to investment-grade counterparties.

 - Market Expectations: Analysts predict a strong tanker market in the upcoming quarters, with potential spillover effects from VLCC market dynamics.

-- Net Loss Reporting: The net loss for Q4 was primarily due to accounting treatments related to vessel sales and charter terminations, which may create volatility in future earnings reports.
+- Net Loss Reporting: The net loss for the quarter was primarily due to accounting treatment of vessel sales and charter terminations, which may raise concerns about short-term profitability.

-- Idle Assets: The Hercules rig has been idle since November 2024, which has affected cash flow.
-While the market is showing signs of improvement, the rig's future employment remains uncertain.
+- Idle Assets: The Hercules rig has been idle since November 2024, which may impact cash flow until new contracts are secured.